Archaea-Lab/halofilinScripts/README.md

 1. A python script that converts the gaussian curvature data into RGB color values called "gaussianColormapCreation.py"
 2. A python script used in the software Blender to color a cell's surface with the RBG values from script #1, called "blenderImportColormapToCell.py"
-3. A python script that maps gaussian curvature data of a cell's surface to the fluorescent signal of halofilins at the membrane
+3. A python script that maps gaussian curvature data of a cell's surface to the fluorescent signal of halofilins at the membrane called "curvatureEnrichment.py"

 All scripts were written with python version 3.8

+Python modules required are:
+- pandas
+-
 '''